 Enjoy food and locally brewed beers at West on the Green which is set within the city's largest park, Glasgow Green.

 The boutique inn and hotel, Cathedral House is operating a first-come first-served basis for tables within their stunning terrace garden and indoors at their Green Room cafe-bar, serving seasonal menus.

 Saint Luke's and The Winged Ox

-Back open and taking bookings for indoors as well as their outdoor areas, Saint Luke's and The Winged Ox have safety measures in place and will be offering table service only so you can sit back and relax in this cool spot in the east.
+Back open and taking bookings for indoors as well as their outdoor areas, Saint Luke's and The Winged Ox have safety measures in place within their cool haunt, which serves 'food for the soul'.

-Another much loved venue in the east that has reopened its outdoor and indoor dining areas is Drygate.
+Another much-loved venue in the east that has reopened its outdoor and indoor dining areas is Drygate.
 Check out their new summer menu, pre-book your table and you can now also pay via their app.
-Scots signer Lewis Capaldi has already been spotted back out enjoying one of their signature beers!
+Scots singer Lewis Capaldi has already been spotted back out enjoying one of their signature beers!

-After weeks of preparing takeaway menus, Bilson Eleven are welcoming back patrons to dine in the elegant surroundings of their 19th century townhouse and have just launched their new opening menu.
-Once booked your table is yours for the evening so you can enjoy a laid-back dining experience.
+After weeks of preparing takeaway menus, Bilson Eleven is welcoming back patrons to dine in the elegant surroundings of their 19th century townhouse and have just launched their new opening menu.
+Once booked, your table is yours for the evening so you can enjoy a laid-back dining experience.

-Sit inside or within their Jack Daniel's beer garden at Van Winkle's and enjoy BBQ and southern style food, as well as choose from Scotland's largest selection of bourbon and American Whiskey.
+Sit inside or within their Jack Daniel's beer garden at Van Winkle's and enjoy BBQ and southern style food, as well as choosing from Scotland's largest selection of bourbon and American Whiskey.
 Van Winkle have recently opened a second branch on Byres Road in the west.
 Extending the Eat Out to Help Out scheme to end of September.

 Killermont Polo Club

-For ideas and inspiration on how to enjoy and experience the city at the moment, check out our Glasgow Now section for articles on shopping, virtual Glasgow, exploring neighbourhoods and more.
+For ideas and inspiration on how to enjoy and experience the city at the moment, check out our Glasgow Now section for articles on shopping, tours, exploring neighbourhoods and more.